Mohamad-Khalid/LibraryManagementSystem/README.md

 * Enhance the time complexity for some functions
 * Add new features
 * Apply some constraints in some functions (e.g. setters)
-* Make the system GUI instead of console
+* Make the system GUI